zhicongg13/Sales_Data_Analysis/README.md

 * Data Visualisation (Matplotlib, Seaborn)
 * Data Insights

-Project Summary:
+Project Overview:

-The Sales Report Project is a comprehensive analysis of the Super Store sales data aimed at gaining insights into various aspects of its business operations.
+This project constitutes a comprehensive analysis of Super Store's sales data, with the primary objective of deriving valuable insights into various facets of the company's operations.

 The project is structured around five key analytical areas, each designed to answer specific questions and uncover valuable information:

 1. **Time Analysis**:
    - Explore the sales trend over the years.